-As with France and the United States, Germany supports the separation of church and state and adopts a policy of state neutrality.31 Germany's method of achieving state neutrality is largely shaped by its history and the dramatic change in its population since the mid 20th century.
-In 1950, more than 96 per cent of the population in the Federal Republic of Germany belonged to one of the major Christian confessions.32 However, since the 1960s, there has been a steady migration of Muslims from Turkey and various Arab countries into Germany.
-It is estimated that at least 6 per cent of Germany's population are Muslims.33 By 2050, it is estimated that approximately 8.7 per cent of the German population will be Muslim.34 Consequently, the importance of all non-Christian religions, and in particular Islam, is rapidly increasing.
+As with France and the United States, Germany supports the separation of church and state and adopts a policy of state neutrality.36 Germany's method of achieving state neutrality is largely shaped by its history and the dramatic change in its population since the mid 20th century.
+In 1950, more than 96 per cent of the population in the Federal Republic of Germany belonged to one of the major Christian confessions.37 However, since the 1960s, there has been a steady migration of Muslims from Turkey and various Arab countries into Germany.
+It is estimated that Muslims make up at least 6 per cent of Germany's population and that this will rise to approximately 8.7 per cent by 2050.38 Consequently, the importance of all non-Christian religions, and in particular Islam, is rapidly increasing.

-Although xenophobia has existed in Germany for centuries, certain reports suggest that, since the turn of the 21st century, there has been a shift from general xenophobia to a more anti-Islamic attitude.35 This may be due in part to developments in work politics, debates on terrorism and security, and Islamism.36 Nonetheless, Germany neither strictly opposes state and religious communities nor entirely separates itself from them.37 Rather, Germany instructs authorities to assist and support the various denominations.38
+Although xenophobia has existed in Germany for centuries, certain reports suggest that, since the turn of the 21st century, there has been a shift from general xenophobia to a more anti-Islamic attitude.39 The German Interior Ministry reports that police recorded more than 900 Islamophobic crimes in 2020.40 This may be due in part to developments in work politics, debates on terrorism and security, and Islamism.41 Nonetheless, Germany neither strictly opposes state and religious communities nor entirely separates itself from them.42 Rather, Germany instructs authorities to assist and support the various denominations.43

-The German Constitution grants religious groups considerable autonomy because all religious societies regulate and administer their affairs independently within the limits of the law.39 This autonomy allows each religious group to define what is legitimately classified as religion and religiously connoted behaviour, and places the government equally distant from all religious communities.40 However, the Constitution still allows the state to intervene and conduct a 'plausibility check' if it believes that a group is misusing this freedom.41
+The German Constitution grants religious groups considerable autonomy because all religious societies regulate and administer their affairs independently within the limits of the law.44 This autonomy allows each religious group to define what is legitimately classified as religion and religiously connoted behaviour, and positions the government equally distant from all religious communities.45 However, the Constitution still allows the state to intervene and conduct a 'plausibility check' if it believes that a group is misusing this freedom.46

-Germany's Constitution mandates that each of the 16 federal states remains neutral towards religion.42 Article 3 explains: 'No person shall be favoured or disfavoured because of their gender, parentage, race, language, homeland and origin, faith, or religious or political opinions.'43 In addition, Article 4 lays out the individual right to religious freedom and obliges the state to respect the religious activities of its citizens and to secure their free development.44
+Germany's Constitution mandates that each of the 16 federal states remains neutral towards religion.47 Article 3 explains: 'No person shall be favoured or disfavoured because of their gender, parentage, race, language, homeland and origin, faith, or religious or political opinions.'48 In addition, Article 4 lays out the individual right to religious freedom and obliges the state to respect the religious activities of its citizens and to secure their free development.49

-Germany's constitutional mandate of neutrality only applies to public sector employers.45 Similarly, decisions of the Federal Constitutional Court are legally binding on public authorities.46 Thus, private sector employees are not absolutely protected by the federal German employment discrimination laws, although they may be protected when civil law judges interpret the general constitutional clauses under civil law.47
+Germany's constitutional mandate of neutrality only applies to public sector employers.50 Similarly, decisions of the Federal Constitutional Court are legally binding on public authorities.51 Thus, private sector employees are not absolutely protected by the federal German employment discrimination laws, although they may be protected when civil law judges interpret the general constitutional clauses under civil law.52

-There is some private-sector recourse available under Section 75 of the Works Constitution Act.48 Under this Act, employers and works councils must ensure that all employees are treated in conformity with the principles of law and fairness, and, in particular, that no employee is discriminated against 'on grounds of race, ethnic origin, descent or other origin, nationality, religion or belief, disability, age, political or trade union activities or convictions, or on the grounds of gender or sexual identity'.49 The Works Constitution Act applies to all private sector companies in which a works council must be founded.50 The Act does not apply to discrimination in recruitment, but instead only to discriminatory treatment of current employees.51 It also does 'not apply to companies and establishments that directly and predominantly pursue political, coalition, religious, charitable, educational, scientific or artistic objectives'.52 With such broad exemptions, private sector employees often lack legal recourse beyond invoking the employer's general obligation to take care of its employees.53
+There is some private sector recourse available under Section 75 of the Works Constitution Act.53 Under this Act, employers and works councils must ensure that all employees are treated in conformity with the principles of law and fairness and, in particular, that no employee is discriminated against 'on grounds of race, ethnic origin, descent or other origin, nationality, religion or belief, disability, age, political or trade union activities or convictions, or on the grounds of gender or sexual identity'.54 The Works Constitution Act applies to all private sector companies in which a works council must be founded.55 The Act does not apply to discrimination in recruitment but instead only to discriminatory treatment of current employees.56 It also does 'not apply to companies and establishments that directly and predominantly pursue political, coalition, religious, charitable, educational, scientific or artistic objectives'.57 With such broad exemptions, private sector employees often lack legal recourse beyond invoking the employer's general obligation to take care of its employees.58